markaleptic/fin-5350/Deck of Cards Workout/README.md

 an instance of Red or Black, which enacapsulates card color.
 These inherit from the Card base class.
 The suit classes inherit from their requesite color class and, thus, encapsulate the suit of the card.

 A seperate Deck class creates the instances of the cards and loads each into a list.
-Users can create a deck, shuffle the cards, draw a card (no replacement), or complete the workout in one-go.
+By calling on the Deck class, users can create a deck, shuffle the cards, draw a card (no replacement), determine cards left in the deck, or complete the workout in one-go.